 Our guide Mohammed led through the kasbah and later drove together to the nearby city Ouarzazate, Africa’s little Hollywood.
 “Don’t be surprised in Ouarzazate seeing a lot of men with long black beards.
 They are growing them to be selected as Middle East terrorists in the upcoming movies,” said Mohammed while taking us on a tour to the local movie’s studio.

 After tea break at a local carpet studio and lunch, we continued our journey north-east.
-The change of the landscape was dramatic.
+The change in the landscape was dramatic.
 We left behind vast valleys, small villages and were encountering the strangest ways to transport people or animals.
-Our journey continued through the Valley of Roses that manufacture products of rose water for the whole Morocco.
+Our journey continued through the Valley of Roses that manufacture products of rose water for the whole of Morocco.

 Before the sunset, we reached our hotel located in the Dades Valley.
-The hotel had all facilities possible, our dinner was accompanied by live music.
+The hotel had all the facilities possible, our dinner was accompanied by live music.
 I wish to come back there in warmer seasons and enjoy the swimming pool with a splendid view of the city.

 Our second day started driving to Tighir where we met our guide.
 He showed the oasis of Tighir and guided in Todgha gorges – series of limestone river canyons.
 Some of them are up to 400 metres high.
 It is said that during the day the gigantic rock walls magically change colors.